i0x0/i0x0/README.md

 * CSS
 * SCSS (i like using brackets rather than spaces **cough** SASS **cough** **cough**)
 * PHP (eh so-so)
-* Dart (i don't know Flutter but the actual language itself)
+* Dart (i don't really know Flutter but the actual language itself)
 * Nim (trying to learn)
 * Haxe (i've tested the waters)
 * D (seems very interesting)
 * Rust & Go (i've been forced to look at it by Reddit, memes, and the increasing amount of GitHub repos that have used it)
 * Perl (alternative to bash?) + (might not do)
-* C# (MonoGame/Unity opportunities?)
+* C# (MonoGame/Unity/Windows opportunities?)
-* Python (apparently its becoming the industry standard so I have to learn it even if using spaces gives me anxiety)
+* Python (apparently its becoming the industry standard so I have to learn it even if using spaces instead of brackets gives me anxiety)
 * Scala (seems like a better alternative to Java, a language im trying to avoid at all costs)

 # My thoughts / opinions